 - Choose an experience that interests you and broadens your career prospects

 What does it involve?

-The 6 credit point elective units of study can be taken in Semester 1 (for travel during the previous December/January break) or Semester 2 (travel during the previous June/July break) and involve working with non-government organisations and other development agencies for up to six weeks in a range of Faculty-elected locations across South and South East Asia.
-In 2012 destinations included Vietnam, Cambodia, India and Nepal.
+The 6 credit point elective units of study can be taken in Semester 1 (for travel during the previous December/January break) or Semester 2 (travel during the previous June/July break) and involve working with non-government organisations and other development agencies for four to six weeks in a range of Faculty-elected locations across South and South East Asia.
+In 2016 destinations include Vietnam, Cambodia and the Philippines.

 What will I be working on?